-- Heritage-led regeneration and the adaptation and reuse of historic buildings will be supported, providing such works preserve or enhance the character or appearance of conservation areas and preserve listed buildings and their setting. - 2.
-In applying Policy FAV10 within the historic Faversham Town Centre, development should complement the townscape character of the main shopping streets based on rear-of-pavement frontages. - 3.
-Development must have no adverse impact on: - The rural setting of Faversham Town Centre and Syndale, Ospringe, Preston-next-Faversham, and Faversham Conservation Areas, including the open land between the Ham marshes and Bysingwood; - b.
-Non-designated heritage assets, including heritage associated with maritime, agriculture, brick-making, gunpowder, brewing, war or other 20th century heritage; - c.
-Urban Archaeological Zones (see figure 14). - 4.
-The design and layout of development must take account of views towards Saint Mary Magdalene Church and Davington Priory. - 5.
-Historic shopfronts or surviving features from historic shopfronts should be preserved. - 6.
-New shopfronts in historic buildings should complement the character of the building and the reinstatement of historic shopfronts will be supported.
+- 1. Heritage-led regeneration and the adaptation and reuse of historic buildings will be supported, providing such works preserve or enhance the character or appearance of Conservation Areas and preserve listed buildings and their settings. - 2.
+Development should take opportunities to use and refurbish non-designated heritage assets, and should preserve or enhance and avoid causing harm to the asset or its setting. - 3.
+In applying Policy FAV10 within the historic Faversham Town Centre, development should complement the townscape character of the main shopping streets based on rear-of-pavement frontages. - 4.
+Development in Faversham Conservation Area, Preston-next Faversham Conservation Area and Ospringe Conservation Area should preserve or enhance their character or appearance and setting, including their architectural quality and diversity, historic landscapes, townscape, historic layout and other historic features. - 5.
+Development should have no adverse impact on the rural setting of Faversham, including on historic landscape and surviving historic features, including patterns of tracks, lanes and hedgerows and open and historic landscape between Ham Marshes and Bysingwood. - 6.
+Development should take opportunities to realise the cultural and economic potential of heritage associated with maritime history, agriculture, brick-making, gunpowder, brewing, war and the 20th century. - 7.
+Development within or affecting the Urban Archaeological Zones (as shown on Figure 12) should take account of this in its design, mitigation of impacts and construction. - 8.
+The design and layout of development must take account of views towards St Mary of Charity Church, Saint Mary Magdalene Church, St Catherine Church Preston Lane and other church towers and spires and historic landmarks. - 9.
+Development for shopfronts will be supported where: - a. historic shopfronts or surviving features from historic shopfronts are preserved; - b. opportunities are taken to reinstate historic shopfronts; - c. any new or altered shopfront complements the character of the building.